apache/hawq-docs/install/install-components.md

 #### Configuring PL/Java vmoptions <a id="configuringpljavavmoptions"></a>

-PL/Java JVM options can be configured via the `pljava_vmoptions` parameter in the postgresql.conf file.
+PL/Java JVM options can be configured via the `pljava_vmoptions` parameter in the hawq-site.xml file.
 For example, `pljava_vmoptions=-Xmx512M` sets the maximum heap size of the JVM.
 The default `Xmx` value is set to `-Xmx64M`.

 ### Uninstalling PL/Java <a id="uninstallingpljava"></a>